-It’s no doubt Headroom has become a dance floor favourite since releasing his debut album, Artelligent, on Nano Records in 2008.
-Adam Metcalfe’s unique sound has captivated festivals and parties worldwide with performances at the likes of Boom Festival and Ozora Festival, while maintaining his roots in Cape Town.
+It’s no doubt Headroom has become a dance floor favourite since releasing his debut, Artelligent, on Nano Records in 2008.
+Now gearing up for a new album release, Adam Metcalfe’s unique sound has captivated festivals worldwide.
+Catch Headroom in Cape Town at Origin Festival on 1-3 February and Under The African Sky on the 23 February.

 Howzit Adam!
 You’re originally from Zim but moved to Cape Town in 2002.
 Is that when you became involved with music?